PaulKlerkx/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMMsiDeploymentType.md

 Specifies the network source path of the MSI file.
 The site system server requires permission to read the content files.

 Starting in version 2107, you can specify the path of the MSI file or the path to the folder that contains the MSI.
+To use a path, the path must finish with a Backslash.  "\"

 ```yaml
 Type: String